NUSTM/ITM/README.md

 We adopt two kinds of datasets to systematically evaluate the effectiveness of ITM.

 - Twitter datasets for the TMSC task: the processed pkl files are in floder  `./data/Sentiment_Analysis/twitter201x/` .
 The original tweets, images and sentiment annotations can be download from [https://drive.google.com/file/d/1PpvvncnQkgDNeBMKVgG2zFYuRhbL873g/view](https://drive.google.com/file/d/1PpvvncnQkgDNeBMKVgG2zFYuRhbL873g/view)
 - Image-Target Matching dataset for the two auxiliary tasks: the processed pkl files are in floder  `./data/Image_Target_Matching/` .
-The original annotated xml files can be download from [Baidu Netdist]() with code: xxxx.
+The original annotated xml files can be download from [Baidu Netdist](https://pan.baidu.com/s/1S5R9Joo5d5-kBx2L8lAPBA) with code: rm6j.
 Images of ITM are from twitter2017 dataset.

 * pkl files format
 ```